 Bread makers are a godsend if you want fresh bread but don’t have the time to knead the dough and make the loaf by hand.
-Totally worth the investment!
+They are totally worth the investment!
 Not to mention that fresh, homemade bread, is far better than store bought bread and much healthier too.

 Once you start using your bread maker you’ll be wondering why you’ve been spending money on supermarket bread all this time!

 But have you ever found yourself wondering how do bread makers work?

 Whether you want to find out a bit more about bread makers before you get one or you have just bought one and are wondering what on earth to do with it, you’ve come to the right place.

 We have you covered with all the top tips of how to use your bread maker for the first time.